kyle8998/Vynchronize/README.md

 grabbing the title required extra work, and could not be done continuously on the spot.

 ##### In Depth Functionality

+**Note**: This was a very brief summary of what goes on behind the scenes.

 Please see the [Wiki](https://github.com/kyle8998/Vynchronize/wiki) for more information.